IanQS/that_2022/2_functors/README.md

 returned.
 Although Python has nice syntax for handling `None`, I'll introduce the following idea: `Maybe` where it encapsulates the idea of a "This-might-be-something" and if it is not, then it is "Nothing".
 See how [Rust](https://doc.rust-lang.org/std/option/) handles optional values.

+We revisit this idea and logging in our section on `monads` to finish up this tutorial.